 Program Location: Dublin and Cork, Ireland

-Program Campuses: University College Dublin and University College Cork
+Program Campuses: Trinity College Dublin and University College Cork

 Program Costs: $2,000 USD (Scholarships Available – See Application)

 This summer, Bridge Education Abroad Institute (BEA) will hold its 2nd annual summer program on the campuses of Trinity College Dublin and University College Cork.
 BEA will be hosting an award winning international faculty from some of the best universities in the USA and Europe.
 Students from learn from professors and guest speakers on the topics of: Ethno-national conflict and Irish identity, public policy, international relations and security, diplomacy, and global leadership

 The Ireland summer program is a premiere ten day summer institute for ambitious students and young professionals.
 We strive to challenge our students through a vigorous “real life” experience that features lecturers from some of the most prestigious universities in the word.
 Participants can look forward to team projects, simulations, press conferences and cultural excursions.